raspberrypilearning/3D-scene/en/step_4.md

 --- /collapse ---

-In addition to coding layers to create a sense of 3-dimensions, in the next step you willa lso changing the size of sprites in relation to each other.
-This will help to create a sense of depth to your scene.
-Bigger sprites appear to be closer to the front ofthe stage with smalled sprites appearing further away.
+In addition to coding layers to create a sense of 3-dimensions, in the next step you will also change the size of sprites in relation to each other.
+This will help to create a greater sense of depth to your scenery.
+Bigger sprites appear to be closer to the front of the stage with smaller sprites appearing further away.

-Some sprites can be the size of the stage and sit as the front layer.
-The interactive animation will appear to happen **through** this sprite.
-It acts as a viewer, window, template or mask.
+Some sprites can be the size of the stage and sit in the scene as the front layer.
+The interactive animation will then appear to happen **through** this sprite just like looking through a window, binoculars or a mask.

 --- no-print --